mechmotum/mechmotum.github.io/content/pages/guide.rst

    control.
 This course also covers some topics on aircraft handling qualities which we make use of in understanding single track vehicle handling qualities.
+Writing a Master's Thesis in English (TPM305A)
+   If you would like help and motivation on your writing assignments during your MSc, this course can be helpful to give structure, guidance, and others to discuss your thesis with.

 The Carpentries Trainings
 -------------------------